Ferrets are one of the most spirited, hyperactive, and full of spunk animals to have as a pet, and you may start to wonder how to calm a ferret down.

-Contrary to popular opinion, these fur babies are quite high maintenance and require utmost care and attention to adjust and act as a healthy pet.
+Contrary to popular opinion, these fur babies are high maintenance and require utmost care and attention to adjust and act as healthy pets.

-However, their jolly nature and the innate ability to forge lasting connections with human beings is also what makes them so lovable and adorable.
+However, their jolly nature and innate ability to forge lasting connections with human beings make them lovable and adorable.

-Their forever curious eyes, striped furry tails, and characteristic ‘dooking’ when they are happy are worth every bit of effort and time one has to invest in understanding and to raise these vivacious creatures in a domestic setting.
+Their forever curious eyes, striped furry tails, and characteristic ‘dooking’ when they are happy are worth every effort and time one has to invest in understanding and raising these vivacious creatures in a domestic setting.

-Ferrets usually sleep for 14-18 hours a day, but when awake, they are like a toddler on a sugar rush.
+Ferrets usually sleep 14-18 hours a day.
+But when awake, they are like a toddler on a sugar rush.

 To establish a good relationship with your ferret, you need to interact with it in a way they understand.